SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving: Appendix

 \subsubsection{Reasoning}

 For the reasoning dimension, we introduce a symbolic formalization task to evaluate the symbolic reasoning capability of LLMs.
-The input for this task is the seed question, and LLMs are asked to generate the SMT-LIB expression of the question, without solving the problem.
+The question for this task is the seed question, and LLMs are asked to generate the SMT-LIB expression of the question, without solving the problem.
 The prompt for this task is shown in Fig.~\ref{fig.prompt_rea}.
-Subsequently, the Z3 solver is used to compute the results of the generated SMT-LIB expression.
-The evaluation metric for this task is the accuracy of the SMT-LIB formula results.
-Specifically, the accuracy of generating correct SMT-LIB expressions, determined by the number of correct SMT-LIB (verified by Z3-solver) divided by the total number of problems.
+Subsequently, the Z3 Solver is used to compute the results of the generated SMT-LIB expression.
+Finally, we compare the results of SMT-LIM expression to the ground-truth of seed questions.